 The Oversight, Compliance and Reporting Agreement (Schedule 4 of the Charter Contract), provides a description of the oversight responsibilities of the University Board, as well as the compliance and reporting duties of the Academy.
-In order to support the Academy, the Center has developed tools that both streamline and automate the regulatory reporting process.
-The Master Calendar of Reporting Requirements and the Authorizers Oversight Information System (AOIS) Document Submission Tool (DST) are two such tools.
+In order to support the Academy, the Center provides tools that both streamline and automate the regulatory reporting process.
+The Master Calendar of Reporting Requirements and Epicenter are two such tools.